 The most important thing to consider when determining if CBD is legal is whether it was derived from hemp or marijuana.
 The U.S. Drug Enforcement Administration (DEA) considers CBD derived from cannabis a Schedule 1 drug.
-But recently the DEA reclassified specifically FDA-approved CBD with THC content below 0.1% from a schedule 1 drug to a schedule 5 drug.
+But recently the DEA reclassified specifically Food and Drug Administration (FDA) approved CBD with THC content below 0.1% from a schedule 1 drug to a schedule 5 drug.
 A Schedule 5 drug is considered the least harmful.

-CBD derived from hemp is considered a lawful substance; and, with the passing of the Farm Bill in 2018, it is now legal to grow commercialized hemp in the United States.
-CBD still carries with it a stigma due to it’s association with marijuana and THC.
-While there is still more research to be done into long-term effects, it is important that we consider it separately from the effects and reputation of marijuana.
+CBD derived from hemp is considered a lawful substance; and, with the passing of the 2018 Farm Bill, it is now legal by the federal government to grow commercialized hemp in the United States.
+It still carries with it a stigma due to it’s association with marijuana and THC.
+While there is still more research to be done into long-term effects, it is important that we consider it separately from the side effects of marijuana and its reputation.

 How is CBD Taken?

 There are many CBD products on the market and thus a variety of ways in which CBD is taken: